cloudflare/cloudflare-docs/content/fundamentals/setup/manage-members/roles.md

 ## Account-scoped Roles

-Account Scoped Roles apply across a whole Cloudflare account, and through all domains in that account.
+Account-scoped Roles apply across a whole Cloudflare account, and through all domains in that account.

 | Role | Description |
 | --- | --- |